fleabitdev/glsp/website/input/reference/src/collection-types.md

 scoped for a longer lifetime than necessary.

 The only methods which aren't completely atomic are those which [create a Rust iterator](#iteration) over a collection.
-If a collection is mutated while being iterated in Rust, an error will occur.
+If a collection is mutated while Rust code is iterating over it, an error will occur.

 Because we don't allow the caller to create direct references into a collection's storage, none of our collections can be indexed using Rust's `[]` syntax.
 You'll need to use the `get()` and